Virtual-Viking-Longship/Ship-Annotations/annotations/stay.md

 _**stag** n., pl. stög_ (Old Norse) [citations: [prose](https://onp.ku.dk/onp/onp.php?o74925)/[poetry](https://lexiconpoeticum.org/m.php?p=lemma&i=78815)]

-A long wooden pole with a blade (ON _blað_) at one end and a handle (ON _hlumr_) at the other, pivoted in pairs on the side of a ship to propel the vessel through water.
+A rope connecting and supporting the top of the mast to the forestem of the ship.
+The stays support a mast's weight forward and aft, while the shrouds support its weight from side to side.

 <div align="center">